Co-Operative Education

 3. Business / Financial

-5. Hospitals positions include medical (clerical in nature) as well as other areas including gift shop, the trades, professional services, lab work; during the pandemic students have been working with industry partners to solve / address real-world problems
+5. Hospitals positions include medical (clerical in nature) as well as other areas including gift shop, the trades, professional services, lab work

 6. The Trades – these programs often require students to attend alternative schools

-• PACE (4-credits ONLY, pre-apprenticeship placements in the trades with TDSB including electrician, plumber/pipe trades, carpenter, HVAC, sheet metal, bricklayer; start/end times: 7 am to 3 pm) – Semester 2 – December 9, 2022
+• PACE (4-credits ONLY, pre-apprenticeship placements) – opportunities include electrician, plumber/pipe trades, carpenter, HVAC, sheet metal, bricklayer placements; regular shift = 7 am to 3 pm

 • Regular OYAP – to be organized with your co-op teacher

-• Specialized OYAP (1 year program for grade 12 students ONLY; operated out of Central Technical School including Carpentry, Cook, Cosmetology, Electrical, Plumbing, Transportation) .– Semester 2 – information to come – due date TBA
+• Specialized OYAP (4-credit ONLY 1 year program for grade 12 students) operated out of Central Tech with opportunities related to Carpentry, Cooking, Cosmetology, Electrical, Plumbing, Transportation

 The Trades - ACC